 Government funding is available to support training and employers can also potentially access a government incentive of £1,000 if they recruit a new Apprentice aged 16-18.

-The national minimum wage for apprentices is £3.70 an hour.
-This is a 5.7% increase on the previous £3.50 an hour, above UK inflation.
+The national minimum wage for apprentices is £4.15 an hour.
 This rate applies to apprentices under 19 and those aged 19 or over who are in their first year.
 Apprentices must be paid at least the national minimum wage rate if they’re an apprentice aged 19 or over and have completed their first year.

 Traineeships attract and develop the potential of the next generation